Phuket

 Currency

-Thai Baht (THB)
+Thai baht (THB)

 Language

-Thai, English common in tourist hubs
+Thai; English common in tourist areas

 Tap water